notagenius/helmet_object_hack4tk/README.md

 ```
 python3 Helmet_Detection.py -c
 ```
-there are flag in code you can set:
+flags in code you can set:

 | FLAGS  | DEFAULT |DESCRIPTION|
 | ------------- | ------------- |------------- |